 At 1776 Prospect Place, pictured above and after the jump, the demo work started in May and was signed off on in October.
 An application for a new six-story building with 101 apartments was disapproved this month.
 The building that previously stood there was 15 stories.

-The area immediately around the public housing sites consists of empty lots or empty apartment buildings, adding up to about eight desolate lots on two and a half blocks between Saratoga and Howard avenues and Prospect and Sterling places, close to Eastern Parkway in Ocean Hill.
+The area immediately around the public housing sites consists of empty lots or empty apartment buildings, adding up to about eight desolate lots on two and a half blocks between Saratoga and Howard avenues and Prospect and Sterling places, close to Eastern Parkway in Brownsville.

 Click through to see more photos of the site and a rendering of one of the planned buildings.

-City Finally Moves to Redevelop Vacant Housing Project in Ocean Hill [Brownstoner] GMAP
+City Finally Moves to Redevelop Vacant Housing Project in Brownsville [Brownstoner] GMAP

 Rendering by Dattner Architects via NYY